About

 Hillary C. Katz

-About Weave
+About Weave Magazine

-Weave is a bicoastal literary organization and print publication.
+Weave Magazine is a bicoastal literary organization and print publication.
 We seek to create a space for a cross-section of writers and artists to meet on the page, on the stage, and in workshop.
 We celebrate diversity in both the creator and their works and strive to showcase both novice and established writers and artists.

 Our History

 In January 2008, Margaret Bashaar and Laura E. Davis met one another at a strange and wonderful poetry reading hosted by the Typewriter Girls.
 Soon the two began meeting for coffee in clandestine areas around Pittsburgh discussing poetry and total world domination.
 Eventually they concocted a fantastic idea: create an art and lit magazine and host a reading series!
-On May 5, 2008 Weave’s website went live and they received a grant from The Sprout Fund in September of that same year.
+On May 5, 2008 Weave Magazine's website went live and they received a grant from The Sprout Fund in September of that same year.

 The name Weave came from a desire to publish a wide-range of artists from all walks of life.
 The word “Weave” became the primary action for the publication: the weaving together of voices on the page and in the local community.
-Weave pledged to seek work from both emerging and established artists and writers.
+The magazine pledged to seek work from both emerging and established artists and writers.
 Weave seeks the work of local artists.
 Weave promises to publish the under-represented: women voices, voices of people of color, gay, lesbian, bisexual and transgender voices and more.
 But most of all, Weave seeks to publish the best artistic and literary works available.
 For more info on our views about diversity and the origins of our name, read this

-Weave is currently run by a team of editors and readers.
+Weave Magazine is currently run by a team of editors and readers.
 Everyone that works for Weave is an unpaid volunteer.
 We do this for the love of art and literature.
 If you are interested in helping out, check out our opportunities page for more info.

 Our Style